A semi-analytical $x$-space solution for parton evolution -- Application to non-singlet and singlet DGLAP equation: Numerical analysis

-To determine the best cut-off, we optimize the parameters $\alpha$ and $\beta$ to minimize the deviation from the Les Houches benchmark tables \cite{Alekhin:2002}.
-These are commonly used for checking PDF evolution codes \cite{Candido2022}.
-Starting from $\alpha=0$, $\beta=0$ we perform a gradient descent on the lattice of integer values for $\alpha$ and $\beta$ until we reach a local minimum.
+To determine the best cut-off, we optimize the parameters $\alpha$ and $\beta$ to minimize the deviation from the Les Houches benchmark tables \cite{Giele:2002hx}.
+Starting from the quadratic cut-off $(\alpha,\beta)=(0,0)$ we perform a gradient descent on the lattice of integer values for $\alpha$ and $\beta$ until we reach a local minimum.
 This successive optimization of the cut-off is shown in figure \ref{fig: Cut off optimization Les Houches}.

 Testing for $50$, $100$, $150$, and $200$ basis functions shows that the optimal cut-off parameters $\alpha$ and $\beta$ depend on the number of functions.
 Starting from $100$ basis functions there is reasonable agreement for valence-like and sea-like distributions.
 For $200$ basis functions most entries agree to all significant digits.
 The exception to this are the very small sea-like distributions at $x=0.9$.
 We optimized $\alpha$ and $\beta$ with respect to the average relative deviation of \texttt{POMPOM} and the benchmark tables.
 This average is strongly dominated by these points.
 Flavor and momentum sum rules are violated at a level of below $10^{-6}$.
 This gives a quantitative measure for the global accuracy of our method.
 We observe that optimizing the cut-off improves the $\texttt{POMPOM}$ method by some orders of magnitude.